-Date looming for reopening of Hendry Schools - Lake Okeechobee News
+Date looming for reopening of Hendry schools - Lake Okeechobee News

 Many parents were worried as well.
 Some expressed their concerns regarding how long it might be before the schools would be forced to close due to staff, students, and/or teachers contracting COVID-19, or even showing symptoms.

-Dr. Joseph D. Pepe; administrator/health officer for the Florida Department of Health, Hendry and Glades Counties was present at the school board meeting, as was Dr. Wilhelmina Lewis, CEO of Florida Community Health Centers.
+Dr. Joseph D. Pepe; administrator of the Florida Department of Health, Hendry and Glades Counties, was present at the school board meeting, as was Dr. Wilhelmina Lewis, CEO of Florida Community Health Centers.
 Both seemed to agree that the spread of the virus could happen very quickly, possibly only taking a few weeks to be detrimental enough to force closures.